-Because of the milk, the drink produces a thick, textured, and creamy end-result.
+Because of the steamed milk, the drink produces a thick, textured, and creamy end-result.

 Typically, a barista will showcase his or her skills by adding their own intricate designs using the foam found on top, which is referred to as “latte art.”
 Therefore, if you are someone who enjoys taking pictures of your coffee, you will be able to get Instagram-worthy shots of your latte’s art.

-While each of these drinks is espresso-based, there are a lot of differences between the two.
+While each of these drinks is espresso-based, there are a lot of differences between the two when we’re looking at Americano vs Cafe Latte.
 Here is a breakdown of some of the critical differences.